D4wnstar/aetherwisp/Analisi/Analisi reale/Equazioni differenziali/Equazioni differenziali parziali/Casi importanti/Laplace's equation.md

 $$c_{n}=(\psi_{n},\ \psi)=\left( e^{-n\pi x/a}\sin\left( \frac{n\pi x}{a} \right),\ \psi \right)$$
 As is always the case for separable solutions, the set formed by $\{\psi_{n}\}_{n\in \mathbb{N}}$ is a [[Sistema ortonormale completo|complete orthonormal set]] and thus $\psi_{n}\psi_{m}=\delta_{nm}$ with the [[Delta di Kronecker|Kronecker delta]] and $\psi=\sum_{n}^{\infty}c_{n}\psi_{n}$ is always true.

-We can also find a solution in [[spherical coordinates]] by starting in three-dimensions and then assuming *azimuthal symmetry*, which states that $\psi$ is independent from the azimuthal angle.
+We can also find a solution in [[Spherical coordinates]] by starting in three-dimensions and then assuming *azimuthal symmetry*, which states that $\psi$ is independent from the azimuthal angle.
 This removes one variable, leaving a two-dimensional solution.
 The most general solution found that is compatible with minimum physical requirements is
 $$\psi(r,\theta)=\sum_{l=0}^{\infty} \left( A_{l}r^{l}+ \frac{B_{l}}{r^{l+1}} \right)P_{l}(\cos \theta)$$
 where $P_{l}(\cos \theta)$ are the [[Polinomi di Legendre|Legendre polynomials]].
 ### Three-dimensional case